freenas/freenas-docs/userguide/system.rst

 After clicking :guilabel:`INSTALL MANUAL UPDATE FILE`, choose a location to temporarily store the update file on the %brand% system.
-Use :guilabel:`Browse` to navigate to the downloaded manual update file (:file:`-manual-update-unsigned.tar`).
+Use :guilabel:`Browse` to find the downloaded manual update file (:file:`-manual-update-unsigned.tar`).
 Set :guilabel:`Reboot After Update` to reboot the system immediately after the update is installed.
 Finally, click :guilabel:`APPLY UPDATE` to begin the